seanwatters/intro-to-react-navigation/README.md

 # Intro to React Navigation

-The full repository for Intro To React Navigation blog post.
+The full repository for the [Intro To React Navigation](https://medium.com/swlh/intro-to-react-navigation-1d8957fedfd1) blog post.

 ## File Structure